martingbrown/docs/docs/framework/wpf/app-development/structured-navigation-overview.md

     -   Retrieve and use the parameters stored in <xref:System.Windows.Application.Properties%2A>.

- But, as you'll see shortly, you'll still need use code to instantiate and navigate to the called page to collect the data returned by the called page.
+ But, as you'll see shortly, you'll still need to use code to instantiate and navigate to the called page to collect the data returned by the called page.
 For this reason, the <xref:System.Windows.Navigation.PageFunction%601> needs to be kept alive; otherwise, the next time you navigate to the <xref:System.Windows.Navigation.PageFunction%601>, [!INCLUDE[TLA2#tla_wpf](../../../../includes/tla2sharptla-wpf-md.md)] instantiates the <xref:System.Windows.Navigation.PageFunction%601> using the default constructor.

  Before the called page can return, however, it needs to return data that can be retrieved by the calling page.